MORTGAGE CALCULATOR

 Property taxes are fees paid to local governments (usually county or city) based on the value of real estate.

-Homeowners Insurance (HOI)
+What is Homeowners Insurance (HOI)?

 Homeowners insurance is a type of insurance that provides financial protection for your home and belongings.
 It covers damages to your house, your personal property within it, and liability for injuries or damages caused to others while on your property.
 Homeowners insurance is typically required by lenders, depending on the loan program.